Create a card

 Collect every note in one place—tidy up if you need to, then wrap up with a keepsake PDF when you are ready.

 An international team card often breaks on language: some people want English, others prefer their first language.
-A guestbook can host both without splitting the experience.
+For HR and distributed managers, the goal is to host multiple languages without splitting the experience—or creating two parallel camps.
+This guide covers practical briefs, light cultural moderation, and archiving guardrails for cross-border groups.

 A bilingual—or neutral—brief